aliyun/terraform-provider-alicloud/examples/ecs-nat/README.md

 ### Configure NAT instance Example

-In the Virtual Private Cloud（VPC） environment, to enable multiple back-end intranet hosts to provide services externally with a limited number of EIPs, map the ports on the EIP-bound host to the back-end intranet hosts.
+In the Virtual Private Cloud（VPC） environment, to enable multiple back-end internet hosts to provide services externally with a limited number of EIPs, map the ports on the EIP-bound host to the back-end internet hosts.

 ### Get up and running